secretstartups/handbook/sites/handbook/source/handbook/marketing/strategy-performance/allocadia/index.html.md

 ## Home

 This section houses the main grid.
-This section is more for the Allocadia admin, although all budget holders will make use of it for mapping expenses to their line items as the Netsuite uploads are done monthly.
+This section is more for the Allocadia admin, although all budget holders will make use of it for mapping expenses to their line items as the NetSuite uploads are done monthly.

 Also in this section, you can see where teams are from a forecast to plan standpoint by clicking into the `view-roll up` button.
 [Video walk through](https://youtu.be/TnY8T9s3o-E) in GitLab Unfiltered.